WeegeeNumbuh1/FlightGazer/README.md

   - Display sunrise and sunset times, detailed signal stats for your ADS-B receiver, and/or extended calendar info
 - Extensive logging and [console output](#️-interactive-mode) capabilities as a core function
 - Easily configured, controlled, monitored, and updated within a web browser
-- Can emulate an RGB Matrix display in a browser if you don't have the actual hardware
+- Can emulate an RGB Matrix display in a web browser if you don't have the actual hardware

 <details><summary><b>More Features</b></summary>